Jnwab/The-Cookout/README.md

-# The-Cookout
+## The-Cookout
-This is the repository for the Recipe Platform, The Cookout
+# This is the repository for the Recipe Platform, The Cookout.